Foto: Erich Pohl

 "Home away from home" is part 2 of a choreographic series on identity and plurality and will be realized in cooperation with German, Taiwanese and Vietnamese partners in 2020.

-Partner Research: Vietnamese Migrant Workers and Brides Office Taoyuan/TW, DOMiD - Documentation Centre and Museum on Migration in Germany e.V.
+Partner Research: Vietnamese Migrant Workers and Immigrants Office Taoyuan/TW, DOMiD - Documentation Centre and Museum on Migration in Germany e.V.
 Cologne/DE, TU Dresden / Centre for Integration Studies (Rico Großer)

 Funding research: Goethe Institut Taipei/TW, Ministry of Culture and Science of the Federal State of North Rhine-Westphalia, North Rhine-Westphalia State Bureau for the Independent Performing Arts

 Co-production: PACT Zollverein Essen/DE, Cloud Gate Theater Taipei/TW, HELLERAU Dresden/DE